Nordic Pure's Help Center

 Our 1” filters only come in boxes of six or twelve.
 The 2” air filters are boxed in threes and the 4” and 5” air filters can be purchased in boxes of ones and twos.
 Quantity discounts are automatically computed in the shopping cart, so be sure to try greater quantities to compare prices.

-Shipping is standard ground from our plant in Oklahoma.
+We offer Free shipping via FedEx SmartPost.
+If you need your filter sooner, or do not have a mailbox, we off FedEx Ground for a fee.
+See shopping cart for more information.
 Your air filters generally ship within 1 to 5 business days.
-Custom air filters may take longer to make.
+Custom air filters and Half Inch Flat Panels may take longer to make.
 Time in transit will vary.
 You will receive an email during the close day process with your tracking number when your package ships.

 If you need to delay delivery while on vacation or you need to enter special delivery instructions, you can sign up for FedEx Delivery Manager.
 With this service you can manage all your FedEx deliveries.